rabbitmq/rabbitmq-oauth2-tutorial/use-cases/keycloak.md

-# Use KeyCloak as OAuth 2.0 nserver
+# Use KeyCloak as OAuth 2.0 server

+We are going to test 3 OAuth flows:
+1. Access management ui via a browser
+2. Access management rest api
+3. Access AMQP protocol

 ## Prerequisites to follow this guide